Al Ghuwariyah: Local government

-After free elections of the Central Municipal Council first took place in Qatar during 1999, Al Ghuwariyah was designated the seat of constituency no. 29.
+After free elections of the Central Municipal Council first took place in Qatar in 1999, Al Ghuwariyah was designated the seat of constituency no. 29.
 It would remain the headquarters of constituency no. 29 for the next three consecutive elections until the fifth municipal elections in 2015, when it was proclaimed the seat of constituency no. 28.
 Also included in its constituency is part of Al Suwaihliya, Umm Al Maa, Al Daoudiyah, Ain Al Nuaman, south Zubarah, Ain Sinan, and Abu Al Seneem.

 In the inaugural municipal elections in 1999, Nasser Abdullah Al Kaabi won the elections, receiving 66.1%, or 115 votes.
 In second place was Mubarak Abdullah Al-Nuaimi, whose share of the votes was 29.3%, or 51 votes.
 Voter turnout was 87%.
 Al Kaabi retained his seat in the 2002 and 2007 elections.
 In 2011, Al Kaabi lost his seat to Saeed Mubarak Al Rashedi, who retained his seat in the 2015 elections.

 The Al Ghuwariyah office of the Al Khor Municipality is headed by Nasser Al Nuaimi as of 2017.

-Health
+Healthcare

 Al Ghuwariyah's first health center was opened in July 2015.